christowski/christophrauscher.de/src/projects/warum-heisst-es.md

 ---
 title: "Warum heißt es Traum und nicht Memoryschaum?"
-description: "Why are things called they way they’re called?
-I illustrated Gabriel Yoran’s fun word twists and we published it as a small, neat book (‛Top 50 Gift Books for Singles’ on Amazon!).
-Frohmann Verlag 2021"
+description: "Gabriel Yoran’s fun word twists, illusrated by me, reached ‛Top 50 Gift Books for Singles’ on Amazon!"
 intro: "Why are things called they way they’re called?
 I illustrated Gabriel Yoran’s fun word twists and we published it as a small, neat book (‛Top 50 Gift Books for Singles’ on Amazon!).
 Published with Frohmann Verlag Berlin."
 timestamp: "2021"
 displayOrder: 3